You’re about to do a Mac migration from your old Mac.

 So why mention this?

-Because what Apple says about a Windows migration would be relevant.
+Because what Apple Inc says about a Windows Migration Assistant would be relevant.
 Afterall it’s similar software just running under Windows.

 Which Files Aren’t Migrated By Apple Migration Assistant?

-Files that are part of your old Mac’s operating system.
+Files that aren’t migrated by Apples Migration Assistant are those files that are part of your old Mac’s operating system.

-Modern Mac’s deal with your MacOS set up outside of your user files.
+Modern Mac’s deal with your MacOS set up outside of your user account files.

 And for good reason.